(a) Each team shall comprise one driver, one crewperson and one patient.

 (f) The IRB shall round the turning buoy anti-clockwise and then must remain wholly, i.e. all parts of the IRB, on the beach side of the turning buoy until the patient pick-up has commenced (see Rule 3.3.4.1 (k)).

-(g) After the IRB has rounded the turning buoy the crewperson shall enter the water from the shoreward side of the buoy.
-The rescue tube shall be unclipped and held in a secure grip.
-It must be ensured that no part of the rescue tube, harness/lanyard or rope snags the IRB or driver.
+(g) After the IRB has rounded the turning buoy, the crewperson shall leave the IRB from the shoreward side of the buoy.
+The rescue tube shall be unclipped and held by the crewperson as they exit the IRB.

 (i) The rescue tube must then be fastened around the patient and under both arms by the crewperson and/or patient.
 The patient may clip themselves into the tube unaided.
-The crewperson does not have to break stroke during this process as long as the clip on the rescue tube is secured to an O-ring prior to the patient crossing to the shoreward side of the rescue tube patient buoy (judged at the feet of the patient).
+The crewperson does not have to break stroke during this process as long as the clip on the rescue tube is secured to an O-ring prior to the patient pick up commencing.

 (j) The crewperson completes their 180 degrees anti-clockwise turn around the buoy and tows the patient to the IRB maintaining the patient pick-up buoy and turning buoy on their left hand side.
 The patient is permitted to assist by kicking, and sculling with arms under the surface, but must not swim with an out-of-water arm recovery.
 The patient must not be towed on their stomach.
 The use of swim fins, hand fins or other non-approved aids is not permitted.